sneha-06-03/Aws---Hosting-website-using-powershell/README.md

 ```
 ### Add your website's HTML content and save the file.

-## YAY!
-Your link or IP adress of your instance will now work.
+## Your link or IP adress of your instance will now work.